okuhle2026/Common-Cyber-Threats/README.md

 1.)What is a Cyber Threat?

-A Any potential danger that could harm your computer system,data or network.
+Any potential danger that could harm your computer system,data or network.

 2.)What is a vulnerability?